rosemarysalem/AI-Prompt-Engineering-Course/Module-4/README.md

 Scenario:
 You’re a freelancer pitching to a client.
 Use AI to create a prototype.
 Prompt:
+Python
+Copy
-“Create a 5-page website wireframe for a vegan bakery.
+Create a 5-page website wireframe for a vegan bakery.
 Include homepage, menu, and contact sections.
-Use Figma-style mockups.”
+Use Figma-style mockups.
 Why It Works:
-AI drafts save hours—you refine them later!
+AI generates drafts you can refine, saving hours of work.
-4.6 Common Mistakes & Fixes
+4.6 Common Mistakes & How to Avoid Them
-Vague Prompts:
+Mistake: Vague technical prompts.
 Bad: “Fix my code.”
 Fixed: “Debug this Python script (error: TypeError on line 12).”
-Over-Reliance:
-Bad: Copy-pasting AI art as your own.
+Mistake: Over-reliance on AI for creativity.
-Fixed: Use AI for ideas, add your unique touch.
+Fixed: Use AI for ideas, then add your unique voice.
-Copyright Issues:
-Fixed: Always credit AI-generated work.
+Mistake: Ignoring copyright.
+Fixed: Never submit AI-generated art/code as your own without attribution.
-4.7 Ethical Reminders
+4.7 Ethical Considerations
+Respect Copyright: AI-generated art/code may not be original.
-Transparency: Disclose AI help in professional work.
+Transparency: Always disclose AI assistance in professional work.
-Respect Copyright: Never claim AI’s work as original.
 4.8 Final Project: Build Something Awesome
-Task:
-Choose one:
+Task: Choose one:
-Code: Write a script to automate a task (e.g., emails).
+Code: Ask AI to write a script that solves a real problem (e.g., automate emails).
-Writing: Draft a story chapter using AI’s help.
+Creative Writing: Draft the first chapter of a story using AI’s help.
 Art: Generate an AI image and refine it manually.
-Submit: Share your project in the GitHub Discussions tab!
+Submit: Share your project in the GitHub Discussions tab.
 4.9 Key Takeaways (Your Cheat Sheet)
-Code: Use AI for debugging and boilerplate.
+Code: Use AI for debugging, explanations, or boilerplate code.
-Writing: Brainstorm with AI, but add your voice.
+Writing: Brainstorm ideas, but add your personal touch.
-Art: Craft detailed prompts for epic visuals.
+Art: Master descriptive prompts for stunning visuals.
 Ethics: Always credit AI and avoid plagiarism.
 4.10 Next Steps
 Experiment with 1 new AI tool (e.g., GitHub Copilot, DALL-E).
-In Module 5, we’ll explore AI’s future and your career path.
+In Module 5, we’ll explore the future of AI and your career opportunities.
 You’re now an AI Creative—let’s make something epic! 🚀